danskan/finitefields/README.md

 - Sources Cited

 ### Definitions
- A finite field set is a a mathematical set with a finite number of elements inside it.
-It is also referred to as a Galois field.
+ A finite field set is a a mathematical set with a finite number of elements inside it, which also meets contains five mathematical properties.
+ 1. Closed Property: If a and b are in the set, a + b and a * b must also be in the set
+ 2. Additive Identity: 0 exists and has the property a + 0 = a/
+ 3. Multiplicative Identity: 1 exists and has the property a * 1 = a.
+ 4.